blinkchain/Proof-of-Concept-Yellowpaper/README.md

 - Since each node's total packets production rate is achieve for the next epoch, each packet's height has to be determined for which node to produce in a determinable randomized structure.
 Thus, packet leaders are announced, or determined by each node on the network from only the randomized parameters
 - First Packet shall be produced by the highest number of packet allocated node i.e., the strongest & most honest node
 - Likewise, for every 400 blocks, the strongest of it shall be announced as slot leader, who does not have first packet slot privilleges, but assigned to propagate transactions properly.
 - Allocation works like Bitcoin's Difficulty rate and nonce.
-For each packet a $K$ Output is given in MD160 (Same as PKH address) produced from an assigned n Block's Merkle Root $(H)$ of all transactions which will be random.
+For each packet a $K$ Output is given in MD160 (Same as PKH address) produced from a Merkle Root of 100 blocks $(R)$ taken in backwards starting from the epoch election commencing block which will be random.
-- $K=MD160(SHA256((SHA256(H))+Packet_n+Slot_n+Epoch_n))$
+- $K=MD160(SHA256((SHA256(R))+Packet_n+Slot_n+Epoch_n))$
 - Any node's PublicKeyHash $(N_x)$ lesser than $K$, shall be selected as the Packet's Producer. $Leader = K_p > N_x$
 - $K$ is rehashed during same leader continuous producer assignment or if no lesser $N_x$ value than $K$ is found.
 - After the packets are allocated and confirmed, the delegators can verify and collateralize for their tokens for the specific packets
-- Challenges will be node's having a different $H$ value due to forks, but can be achieved if a confirmed block's merkle root is taken.
+- Challenges will be node's having a different $R$ value due to forks, but can be achieved if a confirmed block's merkle root is taken.
 If any one node fails to achive common consensus on packet leaders, its propagation/minting will not be accepted and it will get dishonesty weightage.

 *[@I-Corinthian](https://github.com/I-Corinthian) Pseudocode Contribution*